Kmeakin/walrus-report/src/20-reference.md

 types into functions or tuples.

 #### Primitive types
-As described in @sec:reference:primitive-types, each primitive datatype has an associated type (`Bool`, `Int`, `Float`, `Char` and `String`).
+As described in @sec:reference:primitive-types, each primitive data type has an associated type (`Bool`, `Int`, `Float`, `Char` and `String`).
 The `Never` type is also a primitive type, but it has no associated values (see
 @sec:reference:types:never).